gamesbook/pyprototypr/README.md

 __pyprototypr__ is a utility written in Python for designing and creating simple, regular, graphical outputs in PDF (or PNG/GIF) format via a script.

-__pyprototypr__  has been created to handle prototyping of cards, counters, tiles and boards for board games, but can be also used for creation of any simple design that has regular or repetitive elements; typically containing a mix of graphics and text.
+__pyprototypr__  has been primarily created to handle the prototyping of cards, counters, tiles and boards for board games, but can be also used for creating any simple design that has regular or repetitive elements; typically a mix of graphics and text.

-> You do not need to know the Python language to be able to use __pyprototypr__!
+> You do not need to know the Python language to be able to use __pyprototypr__
+> but you do need Python installed on your machine!

 ## Documentation